 In this mistake, we will talk about not installing inspection bends at the routing of an exposed when it’s crossing a dropped concrete beam.

-Usually, we can see this mistake happens especially at the basement level, because may we will have a lot of concrete drop beams in the basement level.
+Usually, we can see this mistake happens especially at the basement level because may we will have a lot of concrete drop beams in the basement level.

-At the same time, if the electrical didn’t install the conduits of the different electrical/Low current systems (like BMS conduits, Electrical lighting & Power conduits, Data Conduits, Fire Alarm conduits…etc) embedded in the concrete slab of the basement before its casting, so you will have many conduits shall be installed exposed, and in this case, there’s a high chance that these conduits may cross the concrete drop beams.
+At the same time, if the electrical didn’t install the conduits of the different electrical/Low current systems (like BMS conduits, Electrical lighting & Power conduits, Data Conduits, Fire Alarm conduits…etc.) embedded in the concrete slab of the basement before its casting, so you will have many conduits shall be installed exposed, and in this case, there’s a high chance that these conduits may cross the concrete drop beams.

-As you can in the following photo which I captured from one of our projects, you can notice when the RGS exposed conduits try to cross the drop concrete beam, it needs 4 bends (90 degrees), which will be very difficult to pull the wires/cables later.
+As you can in the following photo, which I captured from one of our projects, you can notice when the RGS exposed conduits try to cross the drop concrete beam, it needs 4 bends (90 degrees), which will be very difficult to pull the wires/cables later.

-That’s why we shall install inspection bends before and after the concrete drop beams, this is to make the wire pulling process easy as possible.
+That’s why we shall install inspection bends before and after the concrete drop beams.
+This is to make the wire-pulling process easy as possible.

 Mistake number Five